mageplaza/magento-2-store-credit-graphql/README.md

-# Magento 2 Customer Attributes GraphQL/PWA
+# Magento 2 Store Credit GraphQL/PWA

 Magento 2 Store Credit GraphQL is a part of Store Credit extension that add GraphQL features, this support for PWA Studio.
 ## 1. How to install